 The good news is that January provides darkness in spades.
 And as the Icelandic weather never stays the same for long, there’s a good chance you’ll have at least one clear night during your stay.

-You should know though that the Northern Lights are a natural phenomenon, so even if the weather’s in your favor, you’re not guaranteed a sighting.
+You should know, though, that the Northern Lights are a natural phenomenon.
+Thus, even if the weather’s in your favor, you’re not guaranteed a sighting.
 Part of the attraction is their mystery and rarity, which makes chasing them down all the more exciting!

 Get tips on how to spot the aurora with our guide to the Northern Lights in Iceland.